autobrr/autobrr/CONTRIBUTING.md

 go run cmd/autobrr/main.go
 ```

-This uses the default `config.toml` and runs the api on [http://localhost:7474](http://localhost:7474).
+This uses the default `config.toml` and runs the API on [http://localhost:7474](http://localhost:7474).

 ### Build